eox-cs1/FiC_doc/docs/ml-toolkits/ml_getting-started.md

 It is mandatory to enable machine learning that respects the basic principles of geo-data way beyond naive applications of machine learning in the Earth system context.
 To avoid auto-correlation during the training phase of the model, data sampling is preferably  guided by a block sampling strategy.
 Data blocks are chunks of datacubes, rectangular shaped, varying in size and number of data points.

-The workflow is implemented for three python-based Machine Learning libraries (scikit-learn, PyTorch, TensorFlow) based on a generic use case and will be provided as [Jupyter Notebooks](ml_example.md)
+The workflow is implemented (Credit: DeepESDL) for three python-based Machine Learning libraries (scikit-learn, PyTorch, TensorFlow) based on a generic use case and will be provided as [Jupyter Notebooks](../ml_examples)

 <p align="center">
 <img src="../../images/mltoolkit_scheme.png" width="70%" height="70%">